Market Research Methodology in China

 the information obtained was not developed with any particular problem or

-China market research.
+specific market in mind.
 We will carry out various methods according to our

 clients’ requirements, purpose of market research and characteristics of the